lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 }

 ```
-Making `<Router>` the top-level component prevents URL changes from causing page reloads.
-When you render a `Router` as your top-level component, URL changes cause the `Router` component to responds by passing its props (including information about the current URL's path) to its child components.
+Making `Router` the top-level component prevents URL changes from causing page reloads.
+When you render a `Router` as your top-level component, URL changes cause the `Router` component to respond by passing information about the current URL's path to its child components as props.

 ### Instructions: